Last Updated on December 11, 2021 by Chris and Lindsay

 But the scenery is spectacular as you drive.

-Every now and then you’ll see the glacier reflecting sunlight through the driver’s side window.
+Every now and then you’ll see Salmon glacier reflecting sunlight through the driver’s side window.

-And, unofficially of course, you’ll cross between Alaska and Canada a handful of times (no customs agents waiting).
+And, unofficially of course, you’ll cross between the Alaska and Canadian border a handful of times (no customs agents waiting).

 There are several pull-offs along the way where you can stop and enjoy the view and whatever might be left of your halibut sandwich.

 We, unfortunately, did not make the entire drive.
 The road became too steep for our poor truck to climb with all of the weight of our camper bearing down.